waiwera/waiwera/doc/user/json.rst

   {"length": 20.5, "width": 14.8, "depth": 17.2}

-Here is a more complex example of an object with a mix of different value types (an object, an array of numbers, a string and a Boolean):
+Here is a more complex example of an object with a mix of different value types (an object, an array of numbers, a string and a boolean):

 .. code-block:: json